aspentabar/CreativeCoding/README.md

 **Pixle Project** - An animation where four colors – Red, Blue, Green, and Yellow – have an intense contest for dominance over the shared space.

-**Iterative Pattern** - Artwork within the Museum Moderner Kunst Stiftung Ludwig in Vienna, Austria recreated a digital art.
+**Iterative Pattern** - Artwork within the Museum Moderner Kunst Stiftung Ludwig in Vienna, Austria recreated as digital art.

 ![IMG_9060 2](https://github.com/user-attachments/assets/484589b3-989b-48b2-a311-0c106ef3cf14)